RunnR-App/RunnR/README.md

 **Required Must-have Stories**

 - [x] Create an account / login
 - [x] User can start and stop a run
+- [x] Displays path after run is over
 - [x] Data about user personal activity / exersises
 - [x] User can see friends recent workouts